-Sorbitol, on the other hand, is a sugar alcohol naturally found in fruits and has been used as a laxative and diuretic since many years.
+Sorbitol, on the other hand, is a sugar alcohol naturally found in fruits and has been used as a laxative and diuretic for many years.
 Sorbitol is present in good amounts in apples, apricots, pears, prunes or plums, cherries, and more.

-Complete List of Juices that Help with Constipation Relief
+Complete List of Juices That Help with Constipation Relief

-Here’s a complete list of juices for constipation for you to try out if that is not a chronic problem with you or there is no other underlying cause of constipation in your case.
+Here’s a complete list of juices for constipation for you to try out if that is not a chronic problem for you or there is no other underlying cause of constipation in your case.

 Prunes or dried plums contain sorbitol, fiber, and phenolic compounds such as chlorogenic acids in good amounts.
 These phenolic compounds may also serve as a natural laxative.
 One can use fresh plums as well.